Valentine’s Day Cake

 Instructions

-• Make a heart cake out of the two 8-inch cakes, setting the square cake on the diagonal and cutting the round cake in half.
-Place the round halves at the top of each side of the square diamond.
+• Make a heart cake out of the two 8-inch cakes: On a serving board at least 14 inches square, place the square cake on the diagonal in the center of the platter.
+Cut the round cake in half.
+Place the round halves at the top of each side of the square diamond, to form a heart.
+Get more details in my Heart Cake recipe.

 • Pulverize the freeze dried raspberries in a food processor (mini-prep works great), or in a mortar and pestle.
-Sift out the seeds.
+Sift and discard the seeds.

-• Make the buttercream by creaming the butter together with the raspberry powder until well-blended, using a mixer or beating by hand.
+• In a stand mixer or a large mixing bowl, beat the butter together with the raspberry powder until well-blended, using a mixer or beating by hand.
 Add the confectioners' sugar, a little at a time, along with the milk and rose water to moisten as you go.
-Beat until well-blended.
+Beat until well-blended and smooth enough to spread.

 • Same day as serving, decorate the top of the cake following the heart shape wiith macarons, raspberries, blackberries, blueberries, halved strawberries, ruby chocolate, nonpereils, meringue cookies.